glegoux/jekyll-tech-blog/src/_posts/2019-01-21-getting-started.md

 ## Headings

-Make a part, a subpart and a sub-subpart:
+Make a part, a subpart, and a sub-subpart:

 Source code: